 Working for this charity has helped me to see things in a different perspective which has assisted me to put myself in others shoes.
 It is so important to listen and be there for others.

-I am bilingual which allows me to communicate easily with other Portuguese parents and I can help them to express their feelings in their own language and permit them to be understood.
+I qualified as key worker in 2013 and as I am bilingual I can communicate easily with other Portuguese parents and I can help them to express their feelings in their own language and help them to be understood.
+This unique perspective ensures that all families are able to access our services without fear of not being heard.

-I love my work and have a great feeling when I know I have made a difference in someone’s life and understand the positive impact this charity can have on families.
-I feel supported in my job and always have appropriate training for my job.
+I love my work and it feels great to know that I have made a difference in someone’s life and have had a positive impact on families.

 I became a teaching assistant at a secondary school working with children with emotional and behavioural difficulties for four years and left this position to have my second child.